 Configuring Locale Fallback

-Locales and fallback can be configured at "Administration > Global Preferences > Locales"
+Locales and fallback can be configured at 'Administration > Global Preferences > Locales'

 Salesforce B2C Commerce Cloud allows for customized fallback configurations.
 You can skip levels in the fallback chain or even eliminate fallback entirely for particular locales, depending on your specific requirements.